getsops/sops/README.rst

 ``vault_kv_mount_name`` is used if your Vault KV is mounted somewhere other than ``secret/``.
 ``vault_kv_version`` supports ``1`` and ``2``, with ``2`` being the default.

-If destination secret path already exists in Vault and contains same data as the source file, it will be skipped.
+If the destination secret path already exists in Vault and contains the same data as the source file, it will be skipped.

 Below is an example of publishing to Vault (using token auth with a local dev instance of Vault).